mtl-lan/1160_TeamProject/README.md

 * First of all, we merged both datasets into one dataset and added an extra column 'subject'.
 After plotting the correlation heatmap we got a general idea of our data and then through the visual analysis, we got some interesting findings (see Python code for details).

 * Then we used [one-hot-encoding](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.get_dummies.html) method to convert data type from categorical type to numerical type before modeling the data.
-Because predicting students final grade is a regreesion task, so after estimators comparison by [cross-validation](https://scikit-learn.org/stable/modules/cross_validation.html) in scikit-learn, we chose Ensemble Decision Tree - `Gradient Boosting Regressor` which had the highest score in the comparison.
+Because predicting students final grade is a regression task, so after estimators comparison by [cross-validation](https://scikit-learn.org/stable/modules/cross_validation.html) in scikit-learn, we chose Ensemble Decision Tree - `Gradient Boosting Regressor` which had the highest score in the comparison.
 Gradient Boosting Regressor is an python built-in model in scikit-learn.
 The Pseudocode can be found [here](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html).
 The main idea of GBR is to optimization of arbitrary differentiable loss functions and in each stage a regression tree is fit on the negative gradient of the given loss function.